What We Do

 North 10, Philadelphia is actively working to get healthy food into the hands of children, families and seniors who need it most.
 North10 provides food distribution via a hybrid of home delivery service and on-site distribution.
-Currently, distribution schedule is from Little Flower Catholic High School for Girls, Tuesdays 1pm-2pm and Thursdays 10am-12pm
+Currently, the distribution schedule is EVERY Tuesday 1pm-2pm at the Lenfest Center.

 Hunting Park-East Tioga Capital Projects

 North10 has received funding for a new 68,000-square-foot, mixed-use development on the site of the former Liberty Motel at Germantown Avenue and Westmoreland Street, which North10 purchased along with surrounding properties, in 2018.
 The planned development, located across the street from Bethune Elementary School, will turn a landmark for crime into one of progress, wellness, and community.
 We are proud to have signed a Community Benefits Agreement (CBA) with the Broad, Germantown, Erie Collaborative (BGEC), which can be viewed by clicking on the button to the left.
 To learn more about the project read about it in the Philadelphia Inquirer by clicking here and here.
 In order to learn more about the bid documents for the project, please click here.